oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences_parallel_loops/README.md

 Locate `report.html` in the `naive.report.prj/reports/` and `task_sequences.report.prj/reports/` directory.

 Navigate to **Loop Analysis** (Throughput Analysis > Loop Analysis).
-In this view, you can see the kernel system on the Loop List Panel.
-Here, you can verify that there is only 1 kernel with seqeuntial loop in the `naive` version while there are 4 kernels containing the parallel loops in the `task_sequence` version.
+In this view, you can see the kernel system on the Loop List panel.
+Here, you can verify that there is only 1 kernel with seqeuntial loops in the `naive` version while there are 4 kernels containing the parallel loops in the `task_sequence` version.

 > **Note**: It is possible for loops to be fused by the compiler.
 For more information on loop fusion, see [loop_fusion](../../loop_fusion) tutorial